chayakusi/nft/README.md

-3. Exceute following commands in the terminal. cd server node schema.js npm run devStart
+3. Exceute following commands in the terminal. cd server node schema.js
+4. Close all terminals
-4. Make a new terminal window
+5. Make a new split terminal window.
-5. Exceute following commands in the new terminal. cd client npm start
+6. Exceute following commands in the 2 new terminals.
+   Terminal 1: cd client;npm start
+   Terminal 2: cd server;npm run devStart

 About this Project: